ashpursglove/ashpursglove/README.md

 ## Notable Tools I'm Pretty Chuffed With
 ### Engineering Tools
-- [**Ash's P&ID Playground**](https://github.com/ashpursglove/PandID) – Legit one of my best programs to date, draw out P&ID diagrams with drage and drop functionality and then simulate flow through the system.
-Once youre done package it all up in some nice ISO engineering drawings along with the analysis and full BOM.
+- [**Ash's MEP Playground**](https://github.com/ashpursglove/PandID) –  — Genuinely one of my favourite things I've built.
+Drag-and-drop P&ID diagrams, then simulate real hydraulics through the system (Darcy-Weisbach losses, pump curves, operating points).
+Now with a full electrical discipline too: draw the single-line diagram and it generates a hierarchical schedule of loads, a cable schedule with voltage-drop and ampacity checks, an electrical BOM, and one-click auto-sizing.
+When you're done, package the whole lot into clean ISO engineering drawings with the analysis and full bill of materials.
+Local, offline, no licence server, no login.
 - [**Modbus RTU Tester**](https://github.com/ashpursglove/ashs-modbus-tool) – Debug Modbus devices locally without vendor software, serial terminal archaeology, or blind faith.
 - [**Construction Cost Calculator**](https://github.com/ashpursglove/building-calculator-2) – Construction cost calculator for engineers who prefer arithmetic and logic over optimism and don’t enjoy being gaslit by spreadsheets.
 - [**Cable Tray Calculator**](https://github.com/ashpursglove/Ashs_Cable_Tray_Calculator) – Calculate cable tray fill, weights, and sanity without spreadsheets, guesswork, or site arguments that start with “it should be fine”.